Call 2012 || 1999 (India)

 - Advised a Singapore corporation on its ability to recover taxes from an Indian counterparty pending the outcome of tax appeals in the Indian courts.

 Competition: “Thoughtful and hard-working,” he’s “a calming influence, who works to build a consensus among parties.”
-“He’s extremely good value for someone of his level of call as he has a decade of experience of practising in India.” – Chambers UK, 2020
+“He’s extremely good value for someone of his level of call .” – Chambers UK, 2020

 Public International Law: “Very well respected in international trade.” – Chambers UK, 2020